VVarui/Emmanuel-Igwilo-AI-Portfolio/README.md

-# Emmanuel Igwilo — AI Portfolio
+# Emmanuel Igwilo  AI Portfolio
-### Deep Learning · ITAI 2376 · Houston City College · Spring 2026
+### Deep Learning · ITAI 2376 · Houston Community College · Spring 2026

 ---

 ## About

-This repository documents hands-on lab work completed in **ITAI 2376: Deep Learning** as part of the AI & Robotics Program at Houston City College.
-Each module builds progressively from foundational neural networks through modern generative and reinforcement learning systems.
+This repository documents hands-on lab work I completed in **ITAI 2376: Deep Learning** as part of the AI & Robotics Program at Houston City College.
+Each module builds progressively from foundational neural networks to  modern generative and reinforcement learning systems.

 ---